HubPages is a one-of-a-kind online community of writers, editors, artists, and everyday enthusiasts sharing expertise and information.

 If you have outdated or poor content, delete it.
 More is not better.
 All of your content should be up to date, relevant, and the best on the web!

-3. Add original photos.
+3. Add Original Photos

-5. Remove or fix broken links.
+5. Remove or Replace Broken Links

-For more help, check out our LC Hub on tips on creating a title that will help drive search traffic.
+For more help, check out our tips on creating a title article on HubPages Help.

 Having too many Amazon offers can be off-putting to a reader.
 You might want to reduce the number of capsules and number of items in each capsule.
-It's better to have one relevant Amazon product than multiple products that may take away from the attractiveness and readability of the Hub.
+It's better to have one relevant Amazon product than multiple products that may take away from the attractiveness and readability of the article.

 We recommend analyzing your Amazon reports to see which products your readers are buying and use those statistics to showcase certain Amazon items.
 You can analyze your Amazon reports in your Amazon Associates account.

-11. Display content in a readable format.
+11. Display Content in a Scannable, Readable Format